JonathanC13/python_ref/Structures/General Dynamics.md

       - Interpreted Language: the code is translated to bytecode and is executed by the Java virtual machine, this makes Java code portable on different devices
       - Object oriented
         - Inheritance: Allows subclasses to be created from super classes that share a set of attributes and methods.
+          Doesn't allow multiple inheritance due to parents having methods with the same signature, the compiler doesn't know which to call.
-        - encapsulation: Used for data hiding, the object has data and the functions it contains only deal with that data.
+        - encapsulation: Used for data hiding and the functions only deal with that data.
+          Getter and setters to hide internal representation
         - abstraction: Used to only show relevant methods to reduce complexity for the user that wants to implement them.
 We use abstract classes and interfaces to just present the methods.
+          - Can implement multiple interfaces.
+          - Fully abstract class and interface are the same.

         - polymorphism (is - a): This means any child class object can take any form of a class in its parent hierarchy and of course itself as well.
           Ex.
 Person -> Teacher.
             We can create
-              Person person = new Person(); //Person reference and object Person another_person = new Teacher(); //Person reference, Teacher object Teacher teacher = new Teacher(); //Teacher reference and obj.
+              Person person = new Person(); //Person reference and object Person another_person = new Teacher(); //Person reference, Teacher objectexposure Teacher teacher = new Teacher(); //Teacher reference and obj.
               - If the reference is higher in the hierarchy, then it can create any child object.
 We do this because some subclasses have overwritten methods that do different things.
       - Garbage collection for unreferenced objects